Woodstock

 The Rest

-• Lem Walker Loop at Hatchet Hill – Private property, no access
+• Lem Walker Loop at Hatchet Hill – Private property, great overlook, but not open to the public

 • The Old Connecticut Path – Historical path